By: Tatum Stafford

-You’ll travel on sealed main roads and highways to reach Kalamunda, but there may be a few rocky, unsealed roads around the Kalamunda area, so take care and make sure you’re driving attentively.
+You’ll travel on sealed main roads and highways to reach Kalamunda, but there may be a few unsealed roads and gravel car parks around the Kalamunda area, so take care and make sure you’re driving attentively.
 Read more long distance driving tips before setting off.

 Inspired to head to the hills?

 Don’t forget to fuel up.
 RAC members get 4 cents a litre off fuel at participating Puma Energy, Better Choice, Gull and Peak service stations.